Kodak Black Responds To Criticism Regarding His Lauren London Comments

 It’s only been a week since the tragic death of American rapper Ermias Joseph Asghedom, better known as Nipsey Hussle.
 Hussle was shot six times while standing outside a Marathon clothing store that he founded in Los Angeles.
 He was only 33-years-old.
-He left behind his loving partner, model Lauren London as well as the two children they shared, Kross and Emani.
+He left behind his loving partner, model Lauren London, as well as the two children they shared, Kross and Emani.
 Celebrities and fans around the world have been offering London condolences and support during this difficult time.
 However, rapper Kodak Black had a different approach.
-During an Instagram live video earlier this weekend, Kodak expressed his plans to romantically pursue London after the period of mourning Hussle has passed, according to Hot New Hip Hop.
+During an Instagram live video post earlier this weekend, Kodak expressed his plans to romantically pursue London after the period of mourning Hussle has passed, according to Hot New Hip Hop.

 Kodak told his followers how he intended to be a shoulder for London to cry on and offer her support with the intention of becoming romantically involved.